keleven-uk/pySystemInfo/README.md

 History
 -------

-V1.00   01 Oct.
-2019   Basic program, All seems to be working.
+1.0.0   28 January 2020   Basic program, All seems to be working.
+1.1.0   28 January 2020   Added command arguments